jlmeeker/mcmanager/README.md

 ## About

 MCmanager is a web front-end for managing any number of locally running Minecraft servers.
+The interface is designed with both mobile and desktop in mind.
 It lets you...

 * Self-contained, single binary.
 Just build/install and run (no need to place HTML template files anywyere... that isn't supported right now anyway)
 * Running Minecraft server instances aren't attached to the mcmanager process, so restarting mcmanager (should) be fine and not kill any running servers.